robertseaton/robertseaton.github.com/_posts/2014-03-10-time-to-retire-the-fox-news-punching-bag.markdown

 an example of a terrible news organization."
 ---

-Listing to the internet, you'd think that Fox News is some sort of liberal boogeyman -- the lowest of the low that is modern journalism.
+Listening to the internet, you'd think that Fox News is some sort of liberal boogeyman -- the lowest of the low that is modern journalism.
 From the top comment on the Reddit thread, ["Republicans of reddit, what's your opinion on Fox News?"](http://www.reddit.com/r/AskReddit/comments/1nupxs/republicans_of_reddit_whats_your_opinion_on_fox/)